sagro111/nextjs-cordova/README.md

 [NextJs](https://www.npmjs.com/package/next)
 [Cordova](https://www.npmjs.com/package/cordova)

-# Troubleshooting

-To successfully use our package, you need to use the `next export` command, this command adds some restrictions in the form of a ban on the use of `getServerSideProps` methods, you can read [referer NextJS docs](https://nextjs.org/docs/messages/gssp-export)

 # Steps required
 Install cordova: (`npm -g cordova` or `yarn global add cordova`)
 Install this package (`npm install --save-dev nextjs-cordova` or `yarn add -D nextjs-cordova`)